Transfer of course credits

 Approval of individual courses

-PhD students can seek approval for summer schools, external courses and similar to be recognized as PhD courses before or after the course takes place.
+PhD students can seek approval for summer/winter schools, external courses and similar to be recognized as PhD courses before or after the course takes place.
 Final approval requires that the course is assessed with a satisfactory result.
-Approval is sought using a special form.
 On the form it must be indicated who is the provider of the activity and what number of ECTS credits is being proposed.
 The form is signed by the student and the principal supervisor.
 An academic description or similar should be included as well as any documentation demonstrating that the activity has been completed/passed.

 When the activity is completed, documentation showing that the activity has been completed/passed should be forwarded to the PhD School Secretariat, which will record the activity in the PhD system.